 Having initially run this course as a 5 consecutive day session, we have restructured the programme to allow delegates more time between sessions to revise and consolidate your learning.
 This course will now run over 3 weeks with the following structure;

-Week 3 - Monday or Wednesday Exam Day
+Week 3 - Exam Day (Typically Monday)

 As a result of the COVID-19 outbreak, we are running virtual online courses.
 These are run live by one of our tutors, and run over the same period as initially scheduled.
 For more information, see below, or ask us a question using the 'Contact Us' button.